The Activist History of the Web: Lessons we can learn

 Let’s look at some examples of balancing the “Common Sense” #mainstreaming mess:

 The term #socialweb is a perfect example of an inadequate framing.
-It doesn’t hold the critical, oppositional power needed to counter the problems caused by mainstream platforms and narratives.
-The #openweb, clarified through the #4opens, offers a path to activism that balances the inevitable co-option by corporations and the path of NGOs like the #SWF (Social Web Foundation).
-But this balance only works if we acknowledge the simple reality: that both grassroots actors and corporations have access to these spaces.
+The issue is that it simply doesn’t hold the critical, oppositional power needed to counter the problems caused by mainstream platforms and narratives.
+The #openweb, clarified through the #4opens, offers a better path to activism that balances the inevitable co-option by corporations and NGOs like the #SWF (Social Web Foundation).
+But this balance only works if we acknowledge the simple reality: that both grassroots actors and corporations have access to these spaces, and that #blocking is not a real solution strategically.

 The invisible power of #FOSS is another key aspect here.
 The foundation of corporate tech stacks is built on open-source projects, yet the social and political value of this is lost on many people who don’t see beyond the technical aspects.
 The same applies to the #geekproblem, which ties directly into the cat-herding analogy—people in the geek world to often miss the bigger picture and the need for broader, political engagement beyond coding or individual technical projects.